sjsu-library/unionist/_items/unionist--image-0100.md

 relatedTextIssue: 1833-09-05 p03.33
 filename:
 caption: Relief sculpture from the London Leather, Hide and Wool Exchange.
-Benson and Chace in their advertisement anticipsted the name of this major center!
+Benson and Chace in their advertisement anticipated the name of this major center!
 order: '511'
 layout: items_item
 collection: items